aiskov/java-on-aws-workshop/README.md

 Solution described in directory `./hints`, but generally you shouldn't use it until stuck.

+Use [Work-notes](Work-notes.md) file to store parameters that you should keep in mind.

 ## Legend

 You have application that implemented as monolith that contains front and backend.